Specialty Greens

 Hon Tsai (not shown) is a flowering broccoli available during the fall season.
 The plant has dark green leaves, purple stems and sweet, yellow florets.
 Hon Tsai is similar to rapini but with a sweeter flavour and a more delicate texture.

-All three are delicious when lightly cooked with a drizzle of your favourite sauce of choice, in salads, pasta dishes, or a stir-fry.
+All of these greens have their own distinct flavour and are delicious when lightly cooked with a drizzle of your favourite sauce of choice, in salads, pasta dishes, or a stir-fry.

 To Store: Keep dry, unwashed greens in a mesh bag, then covered with a reused plastic bag or container in the refrigerator up to 2 weeks.